 Cynthia has had dogs her entire life, and they have either been a poodle or a lab.
 Her current dogs are a poodle (Frank) and a lab (Badger) who are important parts of their family.
 Cynthia’s poodle is on #20 Keep Cool and her lab is on #18 Joint to help support his joints as well as on the #13 Herbal Wormer because he likes to eat rodents.

-Laura has been with Silver Lining for just about a year, and has been a great addition to our crew.
-Laura grew up in Twin Falls, went to the College at Southern Utah University as well as the College of Southern Idaho.
+Laura has been with Silver Lining for two years, and has been a great addition to our crew.
+Laura grew up in Twin Falls, went to college at Southern Utah University as well as the College of Southern Idaho.
 She taught English in Japan for a semester of College and then graduated with an Associate’s Degree in General Studies.
 Laura and her husband Zac met in college on a blind date (yes those do work sometimes).
-They now have four kids ages 11, 8, 5 and 1.
-They live on a farm in Castleford, Idaho where they grow corn and hay.
+They now have four kids ages 14, 11, 8 and 4.
+They live out in the country and farm 700 acres as well as raise beef cows.

 As a family they enjoy camping, traveling, and doing lots of activities with the kids and just being involved with all that they do.
 They have Friday movie night every week and love spending time together doing that.
-Laura likes to read historical fiction, likes yard work, and likes spending time with sisters and mom.
-She and Zac are currently saving to take their kids on a trip to see the ocean for the first time!
+Laura likes to read historical fiction, likes yard work, and likes spending time with her sisters and mom.

 When asked about Silver Lining, Laura says, “I’ve been a stay at home mom for ten years, and so I like coming and connecting with other people and I enjoy associating with my coworkers.
 I also enjoy learning new things about quality control and being part of a company that has products that have value for people and their animals.
 Mick and Lori and Josi treat their employees really well, and it is nice to come and be valued.”